Romina-x/GameProject/README.md

 # 🌲 Forest Rescue 🪓
-Forest rescue a 3D platforming / action-adventure game set in a fantasy forest, where you need to defeat goblins and rescue animals!
+Forest rescue is a 3D platforming / action-adventure game set in a fantasy forest, where you need to defeat goblins and rescue animals!
 <div align="center">
   <img src="/Documents/FinalReport/OtherImages/GameImage.png" alt="Game Image" width="60%">
 </div>